Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh can start a chemical warfare by use of his anal vapors.
+If Jayesh rammed his boot up your ass, all three of us would be tickled!

-Updated on: [29/8/2025]
+Updated on: [30/8/2025]
 <!-- #jokeEnd -->